arobson/vorperl/README.md

 ## Building / Dev environment

-Thanks to OJ, vorperl is both rebar and make friendly.
+Thanks to OJ Reeves, vorperl is both rebar and make friendly.
 Pull the source down run make and you can start testing it in the shell with make start.

-OJ has reloader running by default and if you happen to have @rustyio's sync installed (http://github.com/rustyio/sync) in your $ERL_LIBS path, then it will use sync instead.
+The reloader runs by default and if you happen to have @rustyio's sync installed (http://github.com/rustyio/sync) in your $ERL_LIBS path, then it will use sync instead.
 Either way, it feels like winning.

 ### Step 1 - Connect to a broker
 You always have to do this first.
 If you don't you'll get a lovely crash dump.
 I'll improve that one day, but for now, how 'bout just remember you have to connect first.